pablodecm/phd_thesis/src/103_chapter_3.md

 for benchmarking different ways for constructing summary statistics in [Chapter @sec:inferno].

-Another subtlety relevant when dealing with nuisance parameters (which also applies to a lesser degree to the combination of measurements), is that oftentimes nuisance parameters are constrained by theory or external measurement.
+Another important subtlety when dealing with nuisance parameters (which also applies to a lesser degree to the combination of measurements), is that oftentimes they are constrained by theory or external measurement.
 This can be included in the previous likelihood-based techniques by considering the likelihood as a product of the likelihood derived from the statistical